ievapociute/ssl_techniques/README.md

-# **ssl_techniques**
+# **Semi-Supervised Learning Techniques**

-This repository is part of my Master's Thesis: **Exploring Semi-Supervised Methods in Magnetic Resonance Imaging Analysis**.
+This repository is part of Ieva Pociūtė Master's Thesis: **Exploring Semi-Supervised Methods in Magnetic Resonance Imaging Analysis**.
 It provides the necessary code to train and evaluate various Semi-Supervised Learning (SSL) techniques for medical image segmentation.

 ---